msattari90/2DShapeGNN/README.md

 - **Graph edges**: The edges are drawn connecting the nodes.
 - **Predicted labels**: Each graph's predicted label is shown in the title of the plot.

-**How Visualization Works**:
-- The model output (predicted label) is plotted with the graph structure (nodes and edges).
-- This allows you to visually inspect the model's performance, especially for more complex shapes.

 **Example output**:
 - A triangle with its predicted label, showing the actual shape structure and the predicted label in the title.

-**Model Output Example**

 ```plaintext
 Graph Classification: Triangle
 ```